trainline/environment-manager/docs/setup/iam-setup.md

 ### Master Account

-1. Download the roleInfraEnvironmentManagerPolicy IAM policy from git [here]
+1. Download the roleInfraEnvironmentManagerPolicy IAM policy from git
 2. Modify the policy file to replace the variables with values appropriate to your setup:
+    - [MASTER-ACCOUNT-ID] – the AWS account ID for the master account
     - [CONFIG-BUCKET] – bucket/path for config
     - [SECURE-BUCKET] – bucket/path for secure credentials
     - [BACKUP-BUCKET] – bucket/path for EM backups
-    - [ACCNO] – Add a separate row and update the account number for each child AWS account
+    - [CHILD-ACCOUNT-ID] – Add a separate row and update the account number for each child AWS account
 3. Setup a new IAM policy from the AWS Console
     - Create a new Policy named: roleInfraEnvironmentManagerPolicy
     - Select ‘Create your own policy’ and upload the modified policy JSON